 Simple English definitions for legal terms

-Read a random definition: veto power
+Read a random definition: Treasurer of the United States

 A nomothete is a person who makes laws.
 In ancient Greece, when someone wanted to change or get rid of a law, they had to bring it to a meeting of citizens.
 If the citizens liked the idea, they would appoint a group of nomothetes to decide whether or not to make the change.
 The nomothetes would use the regular rules of the court to make their decision.
 If most of them agreed, the law would be changed.